semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

 ---
-Description: Semaphore supports two types of environments for running jobs: A Virtual Machine-based environment and a Docker container-based environment.
+Description: Semaphore supports two types of environments for running jobs.
+A Virtual Machine-based environment and a Docker container-based environment.
 ---

 # Choosing Between VM and Docker-based Environments